NickG-Math/Symmetric_Polynomials/Doc.md

 \mainpage General Information
 \tableofcontents
  \section intro Introduction
-This is a C++ header only library devoted to computations of symmetric polynomials on multiple variables with relations.
+This is a C++ header only library devoted to computations of symmetric polynomials on variables having relations.
 You can find the GitHub repository
 <a href="https://github.com/NickG-Math/Symmetric_Polynomials">here</a>.

 \section req Requirements
- * A C++17 compiler, such as the LLVM based Clang or Visual C++ (MSVC).
+ * A C++17 compiler, such as Clang (LLVM) or GCC or Visual C++.

 \section install Installation